TLHSIEH0610/Anim-App/DOCKER_SETUP.md

-# 🐳 Docker + Local ComfyUI Setup
+# 🐳 Docker + ComfyUI Setup

-This setup runs everything in Docker **except** ComfyUI, which runs locally for easier workflow management.
+This setup runs everything in Docker and connects to ComfyUI either locally or remotely (e.g., via Cloudflare proxy) for easier workflow management.

 ## 🚀 Quick Start